 This full renovation of a father's childhood home in San Francisco houses a robust family life for surfers, makers, art collectors, and their two young boys.
-The remodel for this newly imagined floorplan includes a new kitchen and bathrooms among the many updates made to the home's overall interior architecture.
+The remodel for this newly imagined floorplan includes a new kitchen and three bathrooms among the many updates made to the home's overall interior architecture.
 Iconic mid-century seating, locally-made furnishings, and contemporary artwork were selected to pair naturally with the cohesive finish materials, lighting, and custom woodworking throughout.
 This design was a collaboration with project partner, Andrea Faucett.

 Photography by AUBRIE PICK